 I have enjoyed them every day of the year.
 You can find how to make a garden trellis in this earlier post.

 We added some mood lighting for the night in the garden with solar lighting.
-The glass globe lights I found here and the amazing solar fairy lights I found here.
+The glass globe lights I found here and these amazing solar fairy lights are my favorite.

 How to Build Obelisks